artemave/node-test-runners-performance-comparison/readme.md

 To generate sizable load, I took the largest Node project I could think of - [Sails](https://sailsjs.com/) - and for each `.js` file in `lib` I generated a dumb test file (in each contending tech) that requires that Sails file.

-Then I threw [jest](https://jestjs.io/) into the mix - just for laughs.
-And boy is it laughably slow.
+Then I threw [jest](https://jestjs.io/) into the mix - just for laughs - and boy is it laughably slow.

 Results on my machine: